MutDafny: A Mutation-Based Approach to Assess Dafny Specifications

 \subsection{Experimental results}

-Overall, \textbf{\mbox{\ourTool} generated a total of 112,810 mutants} across our dataset of 794 programs, an average of 2.6 mutants per line of code.
+Overall, \textbf{\mbox{\ourTool} generated a total of 118,458 mutants} across our dataset of 794 programs, an average of 2.7 mutants per line of code.

-\subsubsection{Answer to \textbf{RQ2}}
+\subsubsection{\textbf{Answer to RQ2}}

 We compute the mutation score of each program in the dataset, illustrated in \mbox{\Cref{fig:mutation-score}}.
-On average, the dataset's \textbf{specifications are able to kill 79\% of the mutants}.
-The middle 50\% scores range from 73\% to 92\% with a standard deviation of 22\%, indicating a concentration of high mutation scores.
-These results show that Dafny specifications present high mutant detection capability, but even a single alive mutant may be enough to reveal a weakness.
+On average, the dataset's \textbf{specifications are able to kill 82\% of the mutants}.
+The middle 50\% scores range from 76\% to 96\% with a standard deviation of 23\%, indicating a concentration of high mutation scores.
+These results show that Dafny specifications exhibit high mutant-detection capability.
+Still, a single alive mutant may be enough to reveal a weakness.

-From the 31,515 surviving mutants, 13,156 affect methods with post-conditions.
-The remaining 18,359 can be weak due to the lack of a specification in the mutated component, a hint at a weakness in a component calling the mutated one, or be equivalent to the original program.
-Being unfeasible to manually analyze 13,156 mutants to assess if they survived due to a weak specification or equivalence to the original program, we focused on 24 randomly selected files, manually analyzing all their 284 surviving mutants in methods with post-conditions.
-This took eight hours of one person’s effort ($\approx$ 1.7 minutes per mutant), with the files averaging 50.2 lines-of-code (1,205 total) and 3.3 functions (79 total).
+From the 30,459 surviving mutants, 11,035 affect methods with post-conditions.
+The remaining 19,424 can be weak due to a lack of specification in the mutated component, hint at a weakness in a component calling the mutated one, or be equivalent to the original program.
+Due to the infeasibility of manually analyzing 11,035 mutants to assess whether they survived due to a weakness or equivalence to the original program, we focused on 24 randomly selected files and their 284 surviving mutants in methods with post-conditions.
+This took eight hours of one person's effort ($\approx$ 1.7 minutes per mutant), with the files averaging 50.2 lines of code (1,205 total) and 3.3 functions (79 total).